LucaOrtolan/Intel-CPUs-Linear-Regression-Project/README.md

 # Intel-CPUs-Linear-Regression-Project

 The purpose of this project is to analyze data regarding Intel CPUs and to develop a linear regression model that can predict their market prices using as independent variables their specifications such as the number or cores and their maximum clock speed. <br />
-The data has been webscraped from Intel's website https://ark.intel.com/content by using the BeautifulSoup and selenium libraries.<br />
+The data has been webscraped from Intel's website https://ark.intel.com/content by using BeautifulSoup and selenium libraries.<br />
 The notebook shows all the project's phases: data collection, preprocessing, visual analysis and, lastly, the regression model. <br />
 The unprocessed data can be found in the csv file.